google/rust-design-faq/src/types.md

 but as usual, the compiler will explain very nicely.

-## I miss operator overloading!
-What do I do?

-Implement the standard traits instead.
-This has equivalent effect in that folks will be able to use your type in a standard Rusty way without knowing too much special about your type.

 ## Should I have public fields or accessor methods?

 The trade-offs are similar to C++ except that Rust's pattern-matching makes it